• Skip to main content

 What do you serve with corn waffles?

-You can serve fried eggs, bacon, grits, or fresh fruit with your waffles for breakfast, just like buttermilk waffles.
-You can also do fried chicken with them for a great chicken and waffle dish.
+Just like buttermilk waffles, you can serve fried eggs, bacon, grits, or fresh fruit with your waffles for breakfast.
+You can also fry chicken with them for a great chicken and waffles dish.

 What are the four types of waffles?